2ndGAB/docs/en/orm/saving-data.rst

 copied into the entity.
 This is to prevent inconsistent data from entering the entity object.

-Moreover, the data in ``beforeMarshal`` is a copy of the passed data.
-This is because it is important to preserve the original user input, as it may be used elsewhere.
+The data in ``beforeMarshal`` is the passed data.
+So you can modify it before it's patched in the entity.

 Validating Data Before Building Entities
 ----------------------------------------